-The burners on this appliance have fixed aeration and no adjustment is required.
-The burners should flame as follows:
+In the event of a gas smell turn off at the cylinder and contact your nearest Auto-Sleeper dealer.
+The burners on these appliances have fixed aeration and no adjustment is required.
+Depending on the gas being used, the burners should flame as follows:

-Propane - The flames should burn quietly with a blue/green colour with no sign of yellow tips.
+Propane: The flames should burn quietly with a blue/green colour with no sign of yellow tips.

-Butane - Normally on initial lighting, a small amount of yellow tipping will occur and then slightly increases as the burner heats up.
+Butane: Normally, on initial lighting, a small amount of yellow tipping will occur and then slightly increase as the burner heats up.